Rhinitis (Hay Fever): Tips to Remember

 Allergy symptoms are the result of a chain reaction that starts in the immune system.
 Your immune system controls how your body defends itself.
 For instance, if you have an allergy to pollen, your immune system identifies pollen as an invader or allergen.
 Your immune system overreacts by producing antibodies called Immunoglobulin E (IgE).
 These antibodies travel to cells that release histamine and other chemicals, causing an allergic reaction with symptoms such as sneezing, stuffiness, a runny nose, itching and post-nasal drip.

-People with allergic rhinitis are also prone to itchy, watery eyes (from allergic conjunctivitis), and they may be more sensitive to irritants such as smoke, perfume or cold, dry air.
+People with allergic rhinitis are also prone to itchy, watery eyes (from allergic conjunctivitis or eye allergies), and they may be more sensitive to irritants such as smoke, perfume or cold, dry air.
 Rhinitis can contribute to other problems such as asthma, sinus or ear conditions, or trouble sleeping.

 Allergic Rhinitis Triggers